openspim/openspim.github.io/µOpenSPIM.md

         - Clicking this button will add a row to the end of the positions table that will include the X, Y, and R positions together with the two z-stack positions (Z-start and Z-end) and the Z step size value.

   - (C) Time points (TP)
     This table includes the information how often the predefined positions should be acquired.
-A single time point can be specified or many time points stretching over a long time period.
+A time point can be specified once or many times for long term time lapse recordings.
     1. Add TP
         - Clicking this button will add a row to the end of the time points table where the number of time points and their recurrent intervals can be specified.
     2. Add Pause